DEIB-GECO/NMTF-DrugRepositioning/README.md

 If you want to run these files, you may need to install the following packages:

 *sklearn, matplotlib, tqdm, scipy, numpy, pandas, seaborn, csv, cs, [spherecluster](https://github.com/jasonlaska/spherecluster)*

+"...the **go to** statement should be abolished..." .

+## References
+<a id="1">[1]</a>
+Dissez, G. and Ceddia G., Pinoli, P. and Ceri, S. and Masseroli, M. (2019).
+Drug repositioning predictions by non-negative matrix tri-factorization of integrated association data.
+Proceedings of the 10th ACM International Conference on Bioinformatics, Computational Biology and Health Informatics, 25-33.
+<a id="1">[2]</a>
+Ceddia, G. and Pinoli, P. and Ceri, S. and Masseroli, M. (2020).
+Matrix Factorization-based Technique for Drug Repurposing Predictions.
+IEEE Journal of Biomedical and Health Informatics, 24(11), 3162-3172.